xLPMG/machine-learning-compilers/docs/submissions/06_einsum.rst

 .. literalinclude:: ../../benchmarks/einsum_benchmark.txt
     :language: text
-    :lineno-match:
     :caption: benchmark for reference einsum expressions
     :dedent:

+.. _einsum-tree-optimizations:

 **********************************
-6.2 Optimization
+6.2 Einsum Tree Optimization
 **********************************

-Being able to compute pre-optimized einsum trees is only the starting point for einsum tree execution.
+Being able to compute pre-optimized einsum trees is only the starting point of our einsum tree support.
 The general case would be that an einsum tree can be optimized to enhance the execution time and therefore improve the throughput.
-In the following, we will look at several of these problems and how to resolve them.
+In this section, we consider several optimization passes that we implemented for einsum trees.

 6.2.1 Swapping Operands
 ^^^^^^^^^^^^^^^^^^^^^^^^^